retfalvit/Test/README.md

 Simulated on prem server by Azure SQL Server instance-

 - Task 1a:
 I would use the Databricks notebook in an ADF pipeline and triggered that by storage event trigger.
+Added another Databricks notebook where I represent the Delta Live Table feature of Databricks.
+Using by that I could create a pipeline in Databricks and stream the file path, look for updated files.
+(Newer version of Databricks is needed for that feature)

 - Task 1b:
 I would run the Databricks notebook by manually/create a job for the notebook in Databricks/Trigger now in ADF.